kandu/go_currying/README.md

 # Go Currying

-Functions in this go module implement curring.
+Functions in this go module implement curring and uncurring.
 This module depends on Go's new generics language feature, so Go 1.18 or newer is required.

 ## Installation